- 5 Life Lessons You Can Learn from Entrepreneurs - July 17, 2017

-What’s wrong with having extracurriculars like being class president or captain of the football team on your resume?
+What’s wrong with having certain extracurriculars on your resume?

 The importance of standing out

 Competitive college applicant pools are full of highly qualified students with activities like student body president on their resumes, and unfortunately, colleges couldn’t accept all of those students even if they wanted to.
-Given low acceptance rates at top schools, you’ll have trouble getting noticed applicant profile doesn’t distinguish itself in any way from those of others.
+Given low acceptance rates at top schools, you’ll have trouble getting noticed if your applicant profile doesn’t distinguish itself in any way from the others.